CarolTeo11/Assignment-11.1/README.md

 ## Step 5: Evaluation
+### A metric table was developed to evaluate the models.

 A dataframe containing the training error (train_mse), development error (test_mse) and the explained variance is shown below.
 The model with the lowest training error was Model 3, the  the linear regression model trained on degree = 2  but its development error was way too high at 1.73e+21.
 The model with the lowest development error was Model 5 - Ridge model and it also has a relatively low training error.
 The model also has one of the highest explained variance of 0.4143.
 Hence, we will proceed to deploy Model 5 - ridge model with alpha = 1 and Polynomial Features(degree = 2).